 An ANC (Advisory Neighborhood Commission) is a non-partisan, neighborhood body each made up of locally elected representatives called Advisory Neighborhood Commissioners.
 They are a unique feature of the District's Home Rule Charter.

 The Commissioners, who serve two-year terms without pay, are elected in November in even-numbered years (e.g. 2022).
 The ANCs were established to bring government closer to the people, and to bring the people closer to government.

 In addition to providing people with a greater say in the matters that affect their neighborhoods, ANCs were intended to end the duplication of effort caused by the proliferation of special advisory groups.

-The ANCs' main job is to be their neighborhood's official voice in advising the District government (and Federal agencies) on things that affect their neighborhoods.
-Although they are not required to follow the ANCs' advice, District agencies are required to give the ANCs' recommendations "great weight."
+The ANCs' main job is to be their neighborhood's official voice in advising the District government (and Federal agencies) on matters that affect their neighborhoods.
+Although they are not required to follow the ANCs' advice, many District agencies are required to give the ANCs' recommendations "great weight."
 Moreover, District law says that agencies cannot take any action that will significantly affect a neighborhood unless they give the affected ANCs 30 days advance notice.
 This includes zoning, streets, recreation, education, social services, sanitation, planning, safety, budget, and health services.

-The ANCs may also initiate recommendations for improving city services, conduct neighborhood improvement programs, and monitor resident complaints The ANCs began operating in 1976.
+The ANCs may also initiate recommendations for improving city services, conduct neighborhood improvement programs, and monitor resident complaints.
+The ANCs began operating in 1976.